 ‘Ready for independence’

-Pupils will develop skills obtained within KS2 in Food.
+Pupils will continue to develop their skills throughout the journey in the Lower School.
 They will continue to prepare and cook healthy meals in a safe place.

 Pupils will have been given the opportunity to learn how to create simple dishes they could cook at home.